apjones6/autocli/README.md

 Searches all available assemblies for extension methods for any of the added service interfaces, and adds them.
 The `CliMethodAttribute` and `CliIgnoreAttribute` rules apply as normal. _This should be called after all services have been registered._

+### `AddJson` _(Requires AutoCli.Json)_

+Adds a JSON serializer, which is able to input JSON files or JSON formatted strings for parameter values, and write the output to a JSON file instead of the console.

 ### `AddOutputs`

 Searches all available assemblies for classes inherited from `Output` and adds them.
 The output class allows you to customize how method outputs are written.
 The AutoCli library knows how to output scalar values, enumerables, and classes by default, but the solution is 'one size fits all'.
 Outputs are particularly good for handling common wrapper classes, such as those with HTTP status information where the content (when successful) is in an inner property.